Refinitiv/Real-Time-SDK/CSharp/Ema/PerfTools/EMA_ConsPerf/ReadMe.txt

-The purpose of this application is to measure performance of EMA API, in consuming Level I Market Price content directly from an OMM provider or through the Refinitiv Real-Time Distribution System.
+The purpose of this application is to measure performance of EMA API, in consuming Level I Market Price content directly from an OMM provider or through the LSEG Real-Time Distribution System.

 The consumer creates two types of threads:
 - A main thread, which collects and records statistical information